 And while it’s also true that every part of a business runs on its contracts, given the high turnover of projects, prevalence of contracted resource and business criticality of the department, this is particularly true of IT.

-So what in particular makes SaaS vendor management solutions a great fit for IT departments?
+So what in particular makes SaaS cloud-based vendor management solutions a great fit for IT departments?

 Here are five good reasons to adopt a vendor management platform: